Project-HAMi/HAMi/README.md

 * `default-mem:`
   Integer type, by default: 5000.
 The default device memory of the current task, in MB
 * `default-cores:`
   Integer type, by default: equals 0.
-Default GPU core usage of the current task.
+Percentage of GPU cores reserved for the current task.
 If assigned to 0, it may fit in any GPU with enough device memory.
 If assigned to 100, it will use an entire GPU card exclusively.

 After configure those optional arguments, you can enable the vGPU support by following command: